JohnCoene/coronavirus/README.md

 ## Dev

-You can test the app before preparing any kind of deployment you can test like so.
+You can test the app before preparing any kind of deployment (e.g.: set up a database) you can test like so.

 ```r
 library(coronavirus)